manatran/android/README.md

-# Android dev with Java
+# Android development with Java
 Trying out Android development for the first time

 **Completed tutorials**: